Real Rider Resource guide to simple topical routines during horse show season

 Real Rider Resource

-A show-safe horse care routine is not about trusting one phrase.
-It is about using consistent products, checking current competition rules, avoiding unnecessary last-minute changes, and keeping your topical care simple before you compete.
+Short answer: A show-safe horse care routine is not about trusting one phrase on a label.
+It is about using consistent products, checking current competition rules, avoiding last-minute changes, and keeping topical care simple before you compete.

 Most riders do not get nervous because they read a rulebook.
 They get nervous because they suddenly realize they cannot explain everything that touched their horse that week.